 - Check your credit report and scores – Understanding your credit will help you communicate better with your business funding originator.

 - Check your financials – Look at your financials, business bank statements, tax returns, recent profit and loss statements, and cash flow statements to gauge your financial health.
-Know your numbers, whether it is annual sales or most recent monthly sales deposits in your business bank account.
+Know your numbers, whether annual sales or the most recent monthly sales deposits in your business bank account.

-- Consider the use of the money – Clearly identify the need and the “how much” before speaking with a business funding advisor.
+- Consider the use of the money – Identify the need and the “how much” before speaking with a business funding advisor.

-- Compare medical practice loan qualification requirements – Determine which loans you may have the best odds of being approved for.
-Make sure your business funding advisor has access to all available products to meet your specific needs.
+- Compare medical practice loan qualification requirements - Determine which loans you may have the best odds of being approved.
+Ensure your business funding advisor has access to all available products to meet your needs.